diojin/mockingjay/docs/bigdata/Digest of Learning Spark.md

 ```

 ## Chapter 7.
 Running on a Cluster
-The good news is that writing applications for parallel cluster execution uses the same API you’ve already learned in this book.
+`The good news is that writing applications for parallel cluster execution uses the same API you’ve already learned in this book`.
 The examples and applications you’ve written so far will run on a cluster “out of the box.”
 This is one of the benefits of Spark’s higher level API: users can rapidly prototype applications on smaller datasets locally, then run unmodified code on even very large clusters.

 Spark can run on a wide variety of cluster managers (Hadoop YARN, Apache Mesos, and Spark’s own built-in Standalone cluster manager) in both on-premise and cloud deployments.
 We’ll discuss the trade-offs and configurations required for running in each case.